Shop and Eat in Style at West Hollywood’s Sunset Plaza

-This sun-drenched, cheerful patio restaurant is a must-try, especially for a leisurely Sunday brunch (hibiscus mimosa, anyone?).
+This sun-drenched, cheerful patio restaurant is a must-try, especially for a leisurely Sunday brunch (Hibiscus Mimosa, anyone?).
 Fresh and flavorful, the menu highlights seasonal, local ingredients.
-BBCM is open daily for breakfast, brunch, lunch, and dinner.
-Happy hour is Monday through Friday from 4-7 p.m.
+BBCM is open daily for breakfast, brunch, lunch and dinner.

-Dining at Sushiya means you have a front-row seat for people-watching and soaking up the atmosphere of the Strip, especially at night.
-Both lively and laid-back, the varied menu includes killer wings, salads, soups, sandwiches, tacos, and beef tenderloin plus sushi, sashimi, teriyaki, and tempura.
+Dining at Sushiya means you have a front-row seat for people-watching and soaking up the atmosphere of The Strip, especially at night.
+Both lively and laid-back, the varied menu includes salads, soups, sandwiches, beef tenderloin and chicken curry plus sushi, sashimi, teriyaki and tempura.

 Craving Mexican that’s satisfying yet healthful?
-Head right over to Tocaya Organica.
-Choose from salads, tacos, bowls, and burritos, all grounded in traditional Mexican recipes and made with locally sourced organic fare.
-The meat and fish are fresh (never frozen) and free of hormones, steroids, and antibiotics.
-On Tuesdays, tacos are 2 for 1 and margaritas are $2 off.
+Head right over to Tocaya.
+Choose from salads, tacos, bowls and burritos, all grounded in traditional Mexican recipes and made with locally sourced organic fare.
+The meat and fish are fresh (never frozen) and free of hormones, steroids and antibiotics.

 Shop the Strip